This post is also available in: Français (French)

 iv.
 Replace your contact lens case at least every 3 months.
 Clean your contact lens case for every use and allow to completely dry prior to adding your contact lenses and solution.
 Keeping the case clean will help prevent bacteria from settling on your contact lenses.

 v.
-Avoid water activities in contact lenses to avoid dirty water settling between the contact and eye.
+Avoid water activities like swimming in contact lenses to avoid dirty water settling between the contact and eye.
 This especially applies to hot tubs and pools.
 It is never a good idea to wear contact lenses where there is water as bacteria can accumulate and cause infections.
 Prescription swimming goggles are the best eyewear solution if you are involved in water sports.

 5. Keep your eyes and contacts moisturized